lqhuang/typed-settings/docs/guides.rst

 The function :func:`find()` does exactly that: It searches for a given filename from the current working directory upwards until it hits a defined stop directory or file.
 By default it stops when the current directory contains a :file:`.git` or :file:`.hg` folder.
-When the file is not found, it will return :file:`./{filename}`.
+When the file is not found, it returns :file:`./{filename}`.

-It returns a :class:`pathlib.Path` that you can append to the list of static config files as described in the section above:
+You can append the :class:`pathlib.Path` that this function returns to the list of static config files as described in the section above:

 .. code-block:: python